 Steps to claim Age Pension

-1. Prepare to claim
+1. Get your documents ready to claim

-The easiest way to claim is online.
+The best way to claim is online.

 You may need to confirm your identity with us before you start your claim.